Iceland Brown Trout Fishing

 Exclusive Beats:

 Exclusive Beats: the outfitter has exclusive beats on Lake Thingvallavatn.
 With streamers, you'll target brown trout up to 36 pounds.
-Twenty-pounders are frequently landed in peak fishing times.
+Twenty-pounders are frequently landed during peak season.

-At Lake Thingvallavatn, anglers will have the option to fish into the dark but usually stop when it gets really dark.
+At Lake Thingvallavatn, anglers will have the option to fish until dark.
 The best fishing is at twilight—not in complete darkness.

 Heavy tackle is recommended.
 6 to 9-weight rods and at least 12-pound leaders.
 Floating lines are most common, but intermediate and sink-tips can also be used.
-Streamers are really effective, and in the right conditions, dry flies and nymphs also work.
+Streamers are really effective, and dry flies and nymphs work in the right conditions.

-Travel Time: The drive takes 5 to 20 minutes from the hotel to the fishing areas.
+Travel Time: The drive to the fishing areas takes 5 to 20 minutes from the hotel.

 Villingavatn Beat 3-A - One of the World's Best